Regrets and Promises

 I know I’ve heard the admonition: “Stop!
 Don’t do/say something you’ll later regret!”
 Sometimes it’s actually words spoken by someone who worries about me.
 I know I’ve heard the Lord’s voice a few times too.

-Some people never seem to regret.
+But some people never seem to regret.
 They plow through life never asking for forgiveness, never saying they’re sorry.
 Of course if they don’t think they’re wrong, why should they have any regrets?
 It’s like the old song, “I Did It My Way.”

 Regrets, I've had a few